 Some seeds really do best if you soak them for a few hours or overnight before planting them.
-Beans, peas, and corn seed all like a warm soak to rehydrate and get them off to a good start.
-Just make sure you don’t leave them in water too long or they may begin to geminate and then rot in the overly wet conditions.
+Beans, peas, and corn seeds like a warm soak to rehydrate and get them off to a good start.
+Just make sure you don’t leave them in water too long or they may begin to germinate and then rot in overly wet conditions.

-Other seeds don’t like to sit in water for very long or the seeds are so fine that it is difficult to handle them when they’re wet.
+Other seeds are so fine that it is difficult to handle them when they’re wet.
 Carrot seeds are very small and difficult to plant after soaking.
 So it’s best to plant these seeds in their bed or pot, then water them in well and keep them from drying out while they germinate.

 Start Seeds Indoors

-There are quite a few species of plants that do much better when started indoors under lights for the best germination and early growth.
-Tomatoes, peppers, eggplants, and Brussels sprouts are a few vegetables that like the consistent warmth, light, and moisture of an indoor seed starting set up.
+Some crops do better when started indoors under lights for quick germination and early growth.
+Tomatoes, peppers, eggplants, and Brussels sprouts are a few vegetables that like the consistent warmth, light, and moisture of an indoor seed starting setup.
 By planting these seeds indoors, we have much more control over the temperature and other conditions needed for the best germination.

-On the other hand, some plants do much better when sown directly into the bed where they will grow.
+On the other hand, some plants should be sown directly into the bed where they will grow.
 Root vegetables and sweet corn, as well as a few herbs, grow best when direct seeded into the garden.
-These plants don’t like to have their roots disturbed, as they are during the transplanting process.
+These plants don’t like to have their roots disturbed by transplanting them.
 So keep this in mind when starting seeds indoors.